Ambush (1999 film): Cast

+Reception

+The film opened at number one at the Finnish box office, replacing another Finnish film The Tough Ones, with a gross of $394,369 for the week.
+It went on to gross $2.7 million.

 Awards

 The film won seven Jussi Awards in 2000 including Best Film, Best Direction, Best Photography, Best Edit, Best Staging, Best Sound Design and Best Score.
 The film was also entered into the 21st Moscow International Film Festival.